 There are few operators in Melbourne better placed to carry on Lounge’s legacy.
 Regardless of how you feel about Section 8’s tourist-magnet status, it’s undeniable that the container bar – and its long-term booker Jacob Howard, who’ll move over to Radar – has played a vital role in shaping Melbourne’s dance-music scene.
 It’s also a long-time supporter of Melbourne’s hip-hop community – think wild sets from The Avalanches’s DJ Dexter – and has kickstarted the careers of house and disco fixtures such as Wax’o Paradiso, which launched its first parties there.

-As a business owner, Salt is fully aware of how rare and precarious a space like Radar is (he says Section 8 was issued a noise caution notice at 7pm last Sunday by a City of Melbourne inspector).
+As a business owner, Salt is fully aware of how rare and precarious a space like Radar is (he says Section 8 was issued a noise caution notice by a City of Melbourne inspector at 7pm on the Sunday before Radar opened ).

 “It’s a terrible thing for Melbourne to lose these kinds of venues.
 Not just the 24-hour license, but venues that are in a protected space,” says Salt.
 “There are no residents immediately adjacent.
 You can have loud music going.
 That sort of stuff is critical for music ecology and the culture of Melbourne.